kds215/space-counter-extension/README.md

 ### VScode 'Space-Counter' Extension for the BLIND

-This VScode Extension 'Space-Counter' for the BLIND users to hear the number of leading spaces spoken from the line their cursor is on.
+This VScode Extension 'Space-Counter' is for the BLIND users.
+It speeks the number of leading spaces from the line their cursor is on.
-The extension toggles on/off and continues to speak the leading spaces count until turned off (i.e. activated again).
+The extension toggles on/off and continues to speek the leading spaces count until turned off (i.e. activated again).
-If the cursor is moved rapidly to another line while the speach is still in progress then this output is canceled and overridden by the cursor's current line space count.
+If the cursor is moved rapidly to another line while the speach is still in progress then the ongoing speach is interrupted by the cursor's current line space count.

 ### Built With and by